edixos/cka-labs/module-2/04-lab-csi.md

 ## ✅ Checklist

 * [ ] Performed static provisioning with hostPath
-* [ ] Installed HostPath CSI driver
+* [ ] Installed HostPath CSI driver using official method
+* [ ] Deployed VolumeSnapshot CRDs and Controller
 * [ ] Created a StorageClass and PVC for dynamic provisioning
 * [ ] Mounted PVC to a pod and validated persistence
-* [ ] Reviewed CSI architecture diagram
+* [ ] Reviewed CSI architecture and validated volume in plugin container
 * [ ] Cleaned up all resources

 ---

 ## 💬 What's Next?

 You're now equipped to understand both static and dynamic CSI usage in Kubernetes.
-Future labs may explore real-world drivers like AWS EBS or Longhorn in cloud or VM environments.
+Future labs may explore real-world drivers like AWS EBS, Longhorn, or Ceph.